-I don't remember if this so sophisticated and
+I don't remember if this so

 subtle court lady mentioned socks in this or other